jossives/dual_processing_GIREP/A04-P100_P101_all_analysis.md

 ### Performance on the EYA questions by gender.
 ![](A04-P100_P101_all_analysis_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-### Effect of intervention by final exam performance group (tertile)
+### Effect of intervention by exam performance group (tertile)
-Since we know that females scored lower on the exams than males, perhaps there will be a difference in the effectiveness of the intervention if we look at low, medium and high performers from the final exam.
-The graph shows no significant difference.
+Since we know that females scored lower on the exams than males, perhaps there will be a difference in the effectiveness of the intervention if we look at low, medium and high performers from exams.
+The graph shows the largest effect on H, then L, then M

+This will be investigated further in A04t ("t" for tertile)

 ![](A04-P100_P101_all_analysis_files/figure-html/unnamed-chunk-11-1.png)<!-- -->